sdiehl/wiwinwlh/tutorial.md

 tuple2DataType = mkDataType "Prelude.(,)" [tuple2Constr]
 ```

-This is pretty cool, now within the same typeclass we have a generic way to introspect any ``Data`` instance
+This is pretty neat, now within the same typeclass we have a generic way to
-and writing logic that depends on the structure and types of its subterms.
-We can now write a function which
+introspect any ``Data`` instance and write logic that depends on the structure
+and types of its subterms.
+We can now write a function which allow us to
-allow us to traverse an arbitrary instance Data and twiddle values based on pattern matching on the runtime
+traverse an arbitrary instance Data and twiddle values based on pattern matching
-types.
-So let's write down a function ``over`` which increments a ``Value`` type for both for n-tuples and
+on the runtime types.
+So let's write down a function ``over`` which increments a
-lists.
+``Value`` type for both for n-tuples and lists.

 ~~~~ {.haskell include="src/18-generics/data.hs"}
 ~~~~

-We can also write generic operations to for instance count the number of parameters in a data type.
+We can also write generic operations to for instance count the number of
+parameters in a data type.

 ```haskell
 numHoles :: Data a => a -> Int